openebs-archive/openebs-docs/docs/mayactl.md

-The following command show the description of cStor pool.
+The following command show the description of OpenEBS StoragePool.

 ```
  mayactl pool describe --poolname cstor-pool1-5lwv